Judge Roy Moore Demands That Beverly Young Nelson Yearbook Be Sent For Handwriting Analysis

 Earlier this week, Sean Hannity gave Moore 24 hours to explain inconsistencies in his version of events.
 Moore’s open letter to Hannity seems to have satisfied the Fox News host, and he now says that the Alabama voters should decide, as explained in the video embedded below.

-An advertiser boycott of his TV show promoted by the George Soros-funded Media Matters group seems to have died down after Hannity noted that his radio interview with Moore received praise for its thoroughness from the mainstream media along with his insistence that Moore — who seemed somewhat evasive during the discussion — should end his bid for higher office if the allegations were true.
+An advertiser boycott of his TV show promoted by the George Soros-funded Media Matters group seems to have died down after Hannity noted that his radio interview with Moore received praise for its thoroughness from the mainstream media along with his insistence that Moore, who seemed somewhat evasive during the discussion, should end his bid for higher office if the allegations were true.
 Hannity also maintained that Media Matters took a sentence from the long radio interview out of context.
 In the meantime, lots of people took to social media with videos of themselves destroying Keurig coffeemakers.
 Keurig was one the advertisers who bailed on Hannity’s Fox show.

-The Trump White House also is taking the position that Alabama voters should be the decision-makers in election, although the president has previously stated that Moore should exit the contest if the allegations are true.
+The Trump White House also is taking the position that Alabama voters should be the decision-makers in the election, although the president has previously stated that Moore should exit the contest if the allegations are true.

-In his letter to Hannity, Moore among other things pointed that he allegedly presided over a divorce case involving Beverly Young Nelson in 1999, but she never asked for a new judge.
+In his letter to Hannity, Moore, among other things, pointed that he allegedly presided over a divorce case involving Beverly Young Nelson in 1999, but she never asked for a new judge.
 He and his team also noted inconsistencies in the yearbook inscription, especially the initials DA, which the media reported as standing for “district attorney,” although Moore was a deputy district attorney.
 There have also been claims of other anomalies in the handwriting of the inscription and the possibility of different inks being used.
 “I believe tampering has occurred,” Moore wrote.

 An Open Letter to @seanhannity pic.twitter.com/XpwfiuF8sA